-Enhance the school web site so that it is easy to navigate and contains staff contact information (phone and e-mail) and times to call.
+Enhance the school website so that it is easy to navigate and contain staff contact information (phone and e-mail) and times to call.

-Promote use of ConnectEd to customize pertinent messages to families about school calendars, schedules, events, etc. and Infinite Campus for student grade reports.
+Promote use of software programs (such as Calling Post) that can be customized for pertinent messages to families about school calendars, schedules, events, etc. and Infinite Campus for student grade reports.

-Use surveys to assess the community's perception of the school and its effectiveness.
+Use surveys to assess the community's perception of the school and its effectiveness